-We introduce for the second year the Friends of the Musicians’ Chapel Ensemble-in-Residence scheme at the Church of the Holy Sepulchre in the City of London (also called St Sepulchre’s), following the excellent residency of the Halcyon Quartet during this current year.
+We introduce for the third year the Friends of the Musicians’ Chapel Ensemble-in-Residence scheme at the Church of the Holy Sepulchre in the City of London (also called St Sepulchre’s), following the excellent residency of the Halcyon Quartet during these past two years, and ask for applications.
 The scheme is part of the re-ordering of the music programme at the Musicians’ Church and is one of many new initiatives.

-The audition date is Wednesday 24th April 2019.
+The audition date is Wednesday 6 May 2020 in the morning.

 ANDREW MORRIS Chairman, Friends of the Musicians’ Chapel

 DAVID INGALL Rector, Church of the Holy Sepulchre